Placer residents fight placement of sex predator, who has no apparent ties to county

 A Santa Clara Superior Court judge is scheduled to consider Tuesday whether the state can place Shazier, 50, in Placer County, possibly affirming a previous decision that he is eligible for placement.
 The Placer County District Attorney’s Office has assigned a prosecutor to argue against the state proposal.

 Opposition is widespread in Placer County, where the sheriff, the district attorney, elected officials and residents have asked the state to pick another location.
-The state often encounters community resistance, which along with legal restrictions can drag out the process for years.
+The state often encounters community resistance to placing convicted sex offenders, which along with legal restrictions can drag out the process for years.

 Shazier’s criminal record – including multiple cases of forced sex with teenage boys who were drawn to him as a karate instructor – is easily found on the internet.
 Residents say they are alarmed by the information.